Dito-gee/Quiz/README.md

 o The design is clean, minimal, and functional.
 It avoids unnecessary clutter that could distract from the site's purpose.
 The simple color scheme is neutral and appropriate for a quiz.

 o Within  seconds, a user can scan the page and answer: "This is a quiz.
-I can start it by clicking that start button." the site provides excellent and immediate clarity.
+I can start it by clicking that start button."
+The site provides excellent and immediate clarity.

 o The scope or topic of the quiz is mentioned together with the rules, example " 10 questions , 60 seconds per question, score tracking".